advanced-security/demo-csharp/README.md

 <summary>Fix the Security Alert</summary>

-In order to fix this specific alert, we will need to ensure parameters used in the SQL query is validated and sanitized.
+In order to fix this specific alert, we will need to ensure the content being write to the `HttpContext`'s response is validated and sanitized.

-Click on the `Code` tab and [Edit](https://docs.github.com/en/free-pro-team@latest/github/managing-files-in-a-repository/editing-files-in-your-repository) the file [`IndexController.java`](./src/main/java/com/github/hackathon/advancedsecurityjava/Controllers/IndexController.java) in the `Controllers` folder, replace the content with the file [`fixme`](./fixme).
+Click on the `Code` tab and [Edit](https://docs.github.com/en/free-pro-team@latest/github/managing-files-in-a-repository/editing-files-in-your-repository) the file [`Autocomplete.ashx.cs`](./WebGoat/WebGoatCoins/Autocomplete.ashx.cs) in the `WebGoat/WebGoatCoins` folder.
+For this demonstration purpose, we will simply write some hardcoded value to the `HttpContext` instance, this granatees the parameter is sanitized and safe.

 <img src="images/11-fix-source-code.png" width="80%"/>

-Click `Create a new branch for this commit and start a pull request`, name the branch `fix-sql-injection`, and create the Pull Request.
+Click `Create a new branch for this commit and start a pull request`, name the branch `fix-cross-site-scripting`, and create the Pull Request.

 #### Pull Request Status Check